Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Living rooms that lean traditional, vintage, or formal

-• People who prefer a slightly higher seat height and a more upright sit
+• People who prefer a slightly higher, more upright sit

-• Homes where the sofa is treated more like a centerpiece than a crash pad
+• Homes where the sofa is more centerpiece than crash pad

 Where it falls short:

-• Full-aniline leather can show scuffs and marks faster than more finished hides
+• Full-aniline leather can show scuffs and marks faster than more protected hides

-• Less forgiving for messy routines, kids, or heavy daily wear
+• Less forgiving for messy routines, kids, pets, or heavy daily wear

 Who should choose it

-Pick Parma if you want the most traditional look and you don’t mind putting in a little more effort to keep the leather looking its best.
-It’s a better “sit and talk” sofa than a sprawl-all-day lounge.
+Pick Parma if you want the classic Chesterfield look and are comfortable maintaining a more expressive leather finish.
+It is better as a “sit and talk” sofa than a sofa meant for sprawling all afternoon.

 Target shopper checklist:

-• You want a Chesterfield-style sofa with classic visual presence
+• You want a traditional sofa with a strong silhouette

 • You prefer structured comfort over plush softness